 The annual award targets school staff members who work in student services.

-Elmo’s Award for Excellence in Teaching World Languages/ELL
+Elmo’s Award for Excellence in Teaching Multi-Language Learners

-The award is presented to an outstanding teacher of world language or a teacher of English Language Learners at any grade level, K-12.
+The award is presented to an outstanding teacher of Multi-Language Learners at any grade level, K-12.

 Jeannette Blackwell Award for Excellence in Mentoring

-Established in memory of excellent teacher and district-wide elementary mentor Jeanette Blackwell, the award honors a teacher each year who mentors other teachers.
+Established in memory of an excellent classroom teacher and district-wide elementary mentor Jeanette Blackwell, the award honors a teacher each year who mentors other teachers.

 Mary Scroggs Award for Excellence in Support Services